Maximilian Egon II, Prince of Fürstenberg: Personal life

 He also had an illegitimate daughter, Marie-Louise-Auguste von Almey, by a liaison with Baroness Marguerite von Almey.

 He died in 1941, during the Second World War, and was succeeded by his son, Karl Egon V (1891–1973).

+Descendants

+Through his daughter Anna, he was a grandfather of Maximilian, 9th Prince of Khevenhüller-Metsch, who married Countess Wilhelmine Henckel von Donnersmarck.